For the Settings Reference, go here.

 User Value entry is blank, it’ll use the default value.
 Once you save the file, the changes will immediately apply to all files opened currently or in the future.
-The

-Default Value columns are informative and changing them will make no difference.
 Do not change the setting names in the

 Setting column.
 You can, however, move rows and columns as you wish.